 Take some time to write down all your thoughts and feelings about what happened.
 Do not censor them.
 Hold NOTHING back.
 Let every vile, judgmental thought about yourself or the other person come out.
 Write down every horrible thing s/he did and said to you.
 Express your feelings about it.
 Really let it all out.

-Before you begin writing - and it is important to write, not just think about it - sit quietly and let the incident come to the surface of your mind.
+Before you write - and it is important to write, not just think about it - sit quietly and let the incident come to the surface of your mind.
 Notice the primary feeling that arises with it.
 Is it anger?
 Fear?
 Sorrow?
 Then ask yourself what emotions are behind it.
-For example: you may feel furious in the moment, but underneath that you feel hurt, disappointed, or shocked.
+For example: you may feel furious, but underneath that you feel hurt, disappointed, or shocked.

 Depending on the incident and your level of trauma, you may want to skip this step or just start here.
 Use good judgment.
 The idea is not to traumatize yourself more.
 However, do not just skip this step because it seems silly or you only care about your own perceptions.

 You are going to explore points of view.
 This is similar to the idea of walking a mile in another man's shoes before judging him.